Camp Nou stadium is closed for visitors due to renovations. Read more »

 Click here

-FC Barcelona Museum in Camp Nou
+FC Barcelona Museum at Camp Nou

 The FC Barcelona Museum at Camp Nou is the second most visited museum in Barcelona.
 It loses out only to the Picasso Museum.